krissemmy/Exploratory_Data_Analysis_with_python/README.md

-# Exploratory Data Analysis on USA flights data
+# EDA on a USA flights of year 2008 dataset
+#using knowledge of python
+using the python libraries of Pandas,numpy,seaborn,matplotlib